Yu-Yy/LiCamPose/README.md

 </p>

 ## Overview
 This Repo contains the implementation codes, SyncHuman generator, and BasketBall datasets described in the paper to estimated the 3D human pose by fusion the RGB and LiDAR informations from multiple views in single timestamp.
 LiCamPose aims to establish a baseline for 3D human pose estimation using multi-view RGB and LiDAR data, while also offering a dataset generator to facilitate further research in the field.
-This paper is underreview by WACV 2025.
+This paper is accepted by WACV 2025.

 ## News and Update
 * [Sep.
 1st] Basic Version Release.
     * The basic training code of LiCamPose.
     * A few examples of BasketBallSync and BasketBall
     * SyncHuman Generator
-* [Oct.
-28th] ★ if accepted by WACV.
+* [TODO] ★
     * Complete Datasets Release.
     * Generator with more functions Release.
     * Stay tuned.